JoJoJet/bevy-trait-query/README.md

 Before using this crate, you should be familiar with bevy: https://bevyengine.org/.

+This crate is implementation of the following RFC: https://github.com/bevyengine/rfcs/pull/39.

 ## Note on reliability

 This crate is highly experimental (read: not battle tested).
 It seems to work in my testing,